eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement

-A Wallet Instance SHALL allow the User to register multiple different pseudonyms at a given Relying Party.
+A Wallet Instance SHALL allow the User to register multiple different Pseudonyms at a given Relying Party.

-> Rationale: It should be possible for a User to use their EUDIW both in a work and personal context and more pseudonyms should therefore be possible.
+> Rationale: It should be possible for a User to use their EUDIW both in a work and personal context and more Pseudonyms should therefore be possible.

 ##### Requirement
-Wallet Instance SHALL enable the User to freely choose a User alias for each pseudonym registered at a Relying Party.
+Wallet Instance SHALL enable the User to freely choose a User alias for each Pseudonym registered at a Relying Party.
 An alias SHALL be a text string.
 Setting an alias SHALL be optional for the User.
-The User SHALL be able to change the alias for any pseudonym.
+The User SHALL be able to change the alias for any Pseudonym.

->Rationale: Setting an alias helps the User to recognize and distinguish pseudonyms, which otherwise may be meaningless sequences of symbols.
+>Rationale: Setting an alias helps the User to recognize and distinguish Pseudonyms, which otherwise may be meaningless sequences of symbols.

 ##### Requirement

-A Wallet Instance SHALL allow a User to choose which pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.
-The user shall be presented with the alias of their of pseudonyms if assigned when this choice must be made.
+A Wallet Instance SHALL allow a User to choose which Pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.
+The user shall be presented with the alias of their of Pseudonyms if assigned when this choice must be made.

-> Rationale: A User should be able to freely choose which pseudonym to use if multiple are available.
+> Rationale: A User should be able to freely choose which Pseudonym to use if multiple are available.

 ##### Requirement

-A Wallet Instance SHALL allow a User delete a pseudonym in which case it shall not be possible to recover.
+A Wallet Instance SHALL allow a User to delete a Pseudonym in which case it shall not be possible to recover.

-> Rationale: A User should be allowed to choose if they no longer wishes to have a pseudonym associated with their Wallet Instance.
+> Rationale: A User should be allowed to choose if they no longer wishes to have a Pseudonym associated with their Wallet Instance.

 #### 6.1.2 HRLs related to Relying Parties